John-Jaramillo/my-workout/docs/index.md

 * People who are weight lifting and want an easy way to track their progress.

-    > As someone with a full time job and a family, I want a faster and easier way to track my progress using my phone instead of a notebook so I can devote more time to other aspects of my life.
+    > As someone with a full time job and a family, I want a faster and easier way to track my progress using my phone instead of writing in a notebook so I can devote more time to other aspects of my life.

 ## Functionality

+Without having to log in:

+* User will be able to browse the exercises.

+After logging in:

-* User can create an exercise routine for aerobic training, resistance training, or both by picking from a list of exercises.
+* User can create an exercise routine by picking from a list of exercises.

 * User will be able to enter information as they complete each exercise.